 This is a triangular shawl, knitted from the top centre back down.
+There are two versions given in the pattern – one with a stockinette base with a deep lace border, and the second version an All-Lace one.
 The instructions are provided for three sizes – a small shawl, medium shawl and a large shawl – and in two formats, as charts, and as ‘uncharts’, an easy to read format for those who prefer written instructions.

 The pattern is designed for fingering-weight yarn, and is suitable for beginning and experienced lace knitters.
 You can buy it now from the Ravelry pattern store – it comes as a PDF download.
 You don’t have to be a member of Ravelry to purchase the pattern.

 Ravelry members can also look at the Brangian pattern page on Ravelry if you’d like to see others’ project pages, yarn choices and photos.

 The pattern was updated on 6 September 2010, with a revised layout, and additional information about varying the pattern, including information about knitting an All-lace version, beading the shawl, and varying the size.
 An update notice was sent to all purchasers through Ravelry, and you’ll need to click the link in the notice to download the latest version.
 The earlier 5 May version is correct, as is the 4th March version, so you won’t have to download the new one, unless you would like the additional information.
 The 4th March version corrects a couple of minor errors from the previous version: